vttc08/infra-docs/!documentation/Docker Apps/Downloading/rutorrent.md

 # RuTorrent
-`/watched` folder allow dropping torrents files and autodownload
+`/watched` folder allow dropping torrents files and autodownload, the watched folder is located in the base `/download` folder